vogt4nick/recipes.vogt4nick.com/src/recipes/sauces/bolognese-sauce.md

 === "Directions"
     1. **Sweat vegetables.** Cook onion in butter and oil over medium heat until translucent.
 Stir in celery, carrot.
 Cook 2 minutes.
     2. **Brown beef.** Stir in beef, salt, black pepper.
 Cook until beef has lost its raw, red color.
     3. **Build sauce.** Stir in milk.
-Simmer and stir until reduced.
+Reduce 40-50 minutes, stirring occasionally.
 Stir in wine.
-Simmer until reduced.
+Reduce 40-50 minutes, stirring occasionally.
 Stir in tomatoes.
 Simmer until sauce begins to bubble.
 Reduce heat to a very low simmer.
-    4. **Simmer**, uncovered, for 3 hours or more, stirring as needed.
-At the end, no water at all must be left and the fat must separate from the sauce.
+    4. **Simmer**, uncovered, 3-6 hours, stirring as needed.

     !!! caution "Be very careful not to burn the milk solids."

     !!! note "If the sauce begins to dry out and stick, add 100 ml water."

+    !!! tip "At the end, no water at all must be left and the fat must separate from the sauce."

 !!! tip "Serve with fettuccine, rigatoni, conchiglie, or fusilli."